-An employee who suffers an occupational illness or who is injured on the job may not simultaneously collect sick leave and worker's compensation payments in a total amount greater than the regular pay of the employee.
+- B. a biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child; - C. a spouse; registered domestic partner; a grandparent; a grandchild; or sibling. - Section 7.10.
+Sick Leave and Worker's Compensation Payments.
+An employee who suffers an occupational illness or who is injured on the job may not simultaneously collect sick leave and worker's compensation payments in a total amount greater than the regular pay of the employee. - Section 7.11.
+Employees may use sick leave to care for family members if the employee has been employed by the County for more than eighty-nine (89) days and the use of sick leave is in accordance with local, state and federal law, including the Washington Family Care Act. - Section 7.12.
+Use of paid sick leave as provided in this Agreement shall not lead to or result in discipline of any employee.
+The County shall not discriminate or retaliate against any employee for the employee's use of paid sick leave as provided in this Agreement, Washington law, or Federal law.

-- J. Employees may use sick leave to care for family members if: - a.
-The employee has been employed by King County for more than eighty-nine (89) days and the use of sick leave is in accordance with local, state and federal law, including the Washington Family Care Act. - K. Use of paid sick leave as provided in this Agreement shall not lead to or result in discipline of any employee.
-The County shall not discriminate or retaliate against any employee for the employee's use of paid sick leave as provided in this Agreement, Washington law, or Federal law. - L. Family Care and Bereavement Leave.
+Section 7.13.
+Bereavement Leave.